Thursday's Columns

 I had to find a different way to make a living.
 I became an over-the-road trucker.
 Moving things.
 All because of the luck of the draw.

 Rich, on the other hand, never left the newspaper business.
 He kept moving up until he was the publisher of the Fort Worth Star-Telegram.
-Then after leaving the Star-Telegram, he bought up a string of small-town newspapers around the country.
+Then, after leaving the Star-Telegram, he bought up a string of small-town newspapers around the country.
 One of them is in Ruidoso, New Mexico, which was why he was there the day of the flood.

 Although we were on different paths, we never really lost touch with one another over the years.
 Sometimes I’d call him while driving my 18-wheeler across the High Plains of America at night, ranch homes like distant stars, while he was scrambling in a newsroom with desks and clocks on the wall.

-The distance between our points along different paths is great, but the land between is common ground.
+The distance between our points along different paths is great, but the land in between is common ground.
 Rebuild your town.
 There are no Limits to Growth.
 Not really.
 Just money, and that’s just an idea and we can change our minds.
 Build back with better pipes.
 There’s enough of everything you’ll need.
 You’ll see.